ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/sensor-integration.md

  * Stopping and rotating the robot until I find the line again.
  * Etcetera …

 Test each intuition to see if it makes sense!
 Eventually, your intuitions will build a representative model of the world and how to traverse it.
 This is important because a great deal of robotics revolves around this concept.
 Think about autonomous cars.
-They need to build an internal world, replete with virtual pedestrians, vehicles, stop signs, and more, as well as make decisions based on encountering them.
+They need to build an internal world replete with virtual pedestrians, vehicles, stop signs, and more, as well as make decisions based on encountering them.

 Building and acting upon your model of the world can be hard.
-To help, we’ve provided a handy diagram on the right that you can use to structure your program.
-Within the loop is the important part.
 We encourage partitioning your code into three states or events.
 A simple example is provided below.

 1. The IR sensors says that there is a wall to your front and left.
 1. Update the robot’s memory of the maze with these newfound walls.